State of Illinois

 - Checking and savings accounts records.

-Your caseworker will ask to see records or papers about all of your assets.
-(Your assets are your money and the things you own.)
+Your caseworker will ask to see records or papers about all of your resources.
+(Your resources are your money and the things you own.)
 Your caseworker will also ask to see records of any money you receive from insurance, pensions and other sources.

 If you need help getting some of this information, your caseworker will help you.
 This information will help your caseworker understand your family situation better and figure out how much money you have.

-When deciding on your eligibility for AABD, the department may exempt (not count) certain assets such as $2,000 for an individual or $3,000 for a couple.
+When deciding on your eligibility for AABD Cash, the department may exempt (not count) certain resources such as $2,000 for an individual or $3,000 for a couple.

-When determining eligibility for AABD, the department will also exempt (not count):
+When determining eligibility for AABD Cash, the department will also exempt (not count):

 - Burial space such as a crypt, casket, vault, marker, lot or opening/closing the grave;